MattHodge/Graphite-PowerShell-Functions/README.md

 ## Features

-* Sends Metrics to Graphite's Carbon daemon using UDP
+* Sends Metrics to Graphite's Carbon daemon using TCP or UDP
 * Can collect Windows Performance Counters
 * Can collect values by using T-SQL queries against MS SQL databases
 * Will convert time zones; If the server you want the metrics sent from is in a different time zone to your Graphite server, the script will convert the time so metrics come in with a time that matches the Graphite server